ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Building_an_Extensible_UI.md

 - Writing modular CSS
 - Extending CSS with a pre-processor
 - Leveraging the Rails Asset Pipeline
+- Sticking to Progressive Enhancement
+- Componentize your JavaScript

 ## Templating Systems
 Rails has a [templating system](http://guides.rubyonrails.org/layouts_and_rendering.html).